alexreinert/piVCCU/README.md

 * RaspberryMatic
    1. Restore a normal system backup using the CCU web interface
    2. Reinstall all addons using the CCU web interface
+   3. If you previously used YAHM, please follow the instructions for removing YAHM specific configuration stuff below

 * YAHM
    1. Create full backup of your SD card